cloudy-sfu/SLU_CourseViewer/README.md

 ## Usage

+1. Set the program as current folder, and run `pip install -r requirements`.
-1. Ensure you have connected to the computer network in Shanghai Lixin University of Accounting and Finance. **If you connect with proxies, this program does not work because it doesn't trust your system proxies.**
+2. Ensure you have connected to the computer network in Shanghai Lixin University of Accounting and Finance. **If you connect with proxies, this program does not work because it doesn't trust your system proxies.**
-2. Open `main_public.py`, and fill student IDs you want to inquire in the `username` Python list.
+3. Open `main_public.py`, and fill student IDs you want to inquire in the `username` Python list.
-3. Run `main_public.py`.
+4. Run `main_public.py`.
-4. Get your transcripts in the `grades` folder.
+5. Get your transcripts in the `grades` folder.